Foot and Nail Care Education for Nurses — Hybrid Basic Clinical Option (online & in-person)

 Work at your own pace over three months to complete the online portion and then finish the program by attending in-person clinical days from July 22–24, 2019 in Eau Claire, WI.

 Certification is an indication of an individual's current knowledge in a specialized area of nursing practice.
 It provides a standard to assist the employer, the public, and members of healthcare professions in the assessment of foot and nail care practitioners.
-This course fulfills a portion of the requirements needed to take the foot care certification exam from either of the following two organizations:
+This course fulfills the requirements needed to take the foot care certification exam from either of the following organization:

-*Note: If you plan to sit for either of the Foot and Nail Care Certification exams, you may need to take the Expanded Clinical Option.
+*Note: If you plan to sit for the WOCNCB Foot and Nail Care Certification exam, you may need to take the Expanded Clinical Option.